Here we share our interior door paint ideas design guide with the best colors to use for closet doors, walls, trim and jambs.

 Painting the same color as the walls, on the other hand, will help them blend in and virtually vanish.
 Because there are no white trim or doors to halt your eye as you look around a tiny space, it will seem more expansive.

 Painting baseboards and crown molding can also make the room seem taller if it has low ceilings.
-You may choose a shade brighter or darker for the trim work and doors if you want a little more contrast.
+You may choose a shade brighter or darker for the trim work and entryways if you want a little more contrast.
 But don’t dismiss the possibility of white on white.

-Paint everything white if you desire to keep it fresh but not have your doors and trim stand out.
+Paint everything white if you desire to keep it fresh but not have your entryways and trim stand out.
 It’s a light, airy design that lets your furnishings and accents take center stage.
 Bring in bursts of color and plenty of natural textures to warm things up.

 In a small room, painting the ceiling, walls, and woodwork the same color helps everything merge.
 Because your eye isn’t sure where to stop, the area seems to be considerably bigger.
 Read more about our guide on accent wall colors here.

-Do You Paint The Door Jamb The Same Color As The Door?
+Do You Paint the Door Jamb the Same Color As the Door?

 It will give the appearance of being one piece.
 Another alternative is to paint the door jamb the same color as the trim (for example, white), creating a three-color scheme: wall color, trim (jamb), and door color.
 It is the busiest choice, but it’s also the most convenient.